stellfoundry/gx-ai/docs/Inputs.rst

 geo_option = "vmec"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 This option generates the geometry from a VMEC equilibrium output file in NetCDF format.
 This is typically used for stellarators.
+See also the ``boundary`` parameter in ``[Domain]``, where some options are only available for VMEC geometry.

 .. list-table::
    :widths: 20 20 50 10